Skip to content

 Switching seats

-Airtree's Explorer Cohort 10 is 25 experienced operators learning the mechanics of angel investing.
-Deal sourcing, due diligence, how to add value beyond writing a cheque.
-After years of building, I was keen to learn what it looks like from the other side of the table.
+Airtree's Explorer Cohort 10 is 25 operators learning angel investing.
+Deal sourcing, due diligence, adding value beyond writing a cheque.
+I joined to see the other side.

 The gap between the pitch and the work